-- a) Campaigns: Swisscom participates in awareness-raising and information campaigns run by the Swiss Federal Office of Energy (SFOE).
-The goal of these campaigns is to optimise the energy consumption of devices such as modems, routers and TV set-top boxes by encouraging customers to use the optimum settings.
-Swisscom augments these educational measures by continuing to inform its customers about energy consumption and explaining energy-optimised settings on its website. - b) Swisscom TV: Swisscom TV 2.0 now stores recordings in the cloud, rather than on the set-top box itself.
-As a result, the box does not need a hard disk and consumes only around 26 kWh annually which represents another significant improvement over the previous year (36 kWh).
-One reason for the box's reduced energy consumption is an optimised operating system; Swisscom has also provided Swisscom TV customers with detailed information on the most energy-efficient settings for their set-top box for day-to-day use and when they are on holiday.
-Swisscom finished replacing its customers' old TV boxes with the new, cloudbased TV box in 2017.
-At the end of 2018.
-Swisscom TV had 1.519 million customers and has thus experienced steady growth totalling 50% since 2013.
-Nevertheless, in the same period, customers' overall electricity consumption has fallen from 80 GWh to 61 GWh owing to the constant efficiency improvements to the box and the software/operating system. - c) Internet-Box: the current Internet-Box 2 offers several energy-saving features.
-One is a time switch allowing users to set times during which the Wi-Fi, central storage or telephony (DECT) functions are switched off.
-Furthermore, the Internet-Box 2 means fewer devices are used in the home network.
-This is because the box replaces the multiple devices that used to be required for wireless connection of computers, TVs and HD fixed-line telephony, thereby significantly reducing energy consumption.
+- a) Campaigns and apps: Swisscom participated in awareness-raising and information campaigns run by the Swiss Federal Office of Energy (SFOE).
+The goal of these campaigns was to optimise the energy consumption of devices such as modems, routers and TV set-top boxes by encouraging customers to use the optimum settings.
+Swisscom augmented these educational measures by continuing to inform its customers about energy consumption and explaining energy-optimised settings on its website.
+In 2019, Swisscom launched the Swiss Climate Challenge app in partnership with other Swiss companies to raise awareness among customers and the general public of the impact of mobility on the climate. - b) Swisscom TV: Despite a steady growth in customer numbers at Swisscom TV, Swisscom has reduced the energy consumption of all set-top boxes in operation from 80 GWh to 62 GWh since 2013.
+This was achieved thanks to extensive efficiency improvements in the box as well as the software or operating system.
+More and more customers are now using the efficient UHD box.
+Swisscom also launched the Swisscom Box at the end of 2019.
+This box is a new development and offers a new TV and entertainment experience. - c) Routers: The current Internet Box 2 offers several energy-saving features.
+One is a time switch allowing users to set times during which the Wi-Fi, central storage or telephony (Digital Enhanced Cordless Telecommunications - DECT) functions are switched off.
+Furthermore, the Internet Box 2 means fewer devices are used in the home network.
+This is because the box replaces the multiple devices that used to be required to connect computers, TVs and HD fixed-line telephony wirelessly, thereby significantly reducing energy consumption.
+Swisscom launched the Internet Box 3 at the end of 2019.
+With a similar power consumption, the new box is even more powerful than its predecessor.

-4.2.3 Reduction of the emissions in the supply chain - Supply Chain Program
+4.2.3 Reduction of emissions in the supply chain - Supply Chain Program

-In the year under review, Swisscom continued its cooperation with the Carbon Disclosure Project (CDP).
+Swisscom has no direct control over indirect emissions in the supply chain.
+However, it does have the means to exert influence by promoting joint efforts by suppliers through GeSI, the Joint Audit Cooperation (JAC) and the Carbon Disclosure Project (CDP).
+In the year under review, Swisscom continued its cooperation with the CDP.
 The CDP is a non-profit organisation founded in 2000.
 The organisation encourages companies to publish relevant environmental data, including data on harmful greenhouse gas emissions and water consumption.
 Once a year, the CDP, on behalf of investors, uses standardised questionnaires to collect information and data from companies on a voluntary basis as regards CO_2 emissions, climate risks and reduction goals and strategies.
 The CDP maintains the world's largest database of this kind.

-As part of its cooperation with the CDP, Swisscom contacted and surveyed 71 (prior year: 62) of its key suppliers.
+As part of its cooperation with the CDP, Swisscom contacted and surveyed 71 (prior year: 71) of its key suppliers.
 The suppliers surveyed have a high order volume or a high degree of environmental relevance.
-The response rate was 92% (prior year: 91%), which again allowed the survey to be brought to a successful conclusion.
-In the fourth quarter of 2018, the CDP analysed the responses and applied a scoring system to rate the suppliers who took part.
-The results are partially incorporated into the e-tasc platform from EcoVadis and used as a basis on which to comprehensively assess Swisscom's key suppliers.
+The response rate was 92% (prior year 91%), which again allowed the survey to be brought to a successful conclusion.
+In the fourth quarter of 2019, the CDP analysed the responses and applied a scoring system to rate the suppliers who took part.
+The results are partially incorporated into the E-TASC platform from EcoVadis and used as a basis on which to comprehensively assess Swisscom's key suppliers.
+As the emissions and results of the individual suppliers are available on the CDP platform, Swisscom does not publish any further details.